YaoChiehYao/Transcriptome_Annotation/README.md

-##  BINF 6308 Assignment9
+BINF 6308 Assignment9

-Project name: Blast and TransDecoder
+# Project name: Blast and TransDecoder

 ## Description
-Assignment 9 demonstrates the usage of the BLAST database to examine transcriptome assembly results and get homology indications such as identity, similarity Evalue, etc. On the other hand,the TransDecoder is another approach to compare by protein prediction.
+Assignment 9 demonstrates the usage of the BLAST database to examine transcriptome assembly results and get homology indications such as identity, similarity Evalue, etc. On the other hand, the TransDecoder is another approach to compare by protein prediction.